dhanifudin/lemini/docs/09-deployment.md

 Adjustments to consider:

-- If assets should be built on the VPS instead, skip the archive step and revert `deployer.php` to run `npm` / Composer tasks remotely.
+- If assets should be built on the VPS instead, skip the archive step and revert `deploy.php` to run `npm` / Composer tasks remotely.
 - Use GitHub Environments to scope secrets (`production`, `staging`).
 - Add test steps (e.g., `composer test`) before deployment gate.
 - Configure Slack/Teams notifications after successful deployments if needed.